dotnet/roslyn/docs/features/patterns.work.md

   if (t is (5,var s1)) ... // matches
   if (t is (5,string s1)) .. // doesn't match
   ```
+- [ ] Should we support switching (or pattern-matching) on a value of type `System.Type`, with `typeof(.)` expressions considered constant expressions for the purpose of pattern-matching?
+See https://github.com/dotnet/roslyn/issues/10459.
 - [ ] We've seen simple cases for Point, but will (user-defined pattern-matching operators) in practice produce readable code?

 Implementation progress checklist: